-Photo-electric effect is when an incident photon's energy is absorbed by an electron bound to an atom.
-If the energy is equal to or larger than the binding energy of the electron Eb it will ionize the electron.
-The energy transferred from the photon to the electron depends on its initial energy and the electron's binding energy (Attix, 1986, p.
+Photo-electric effect is when an incident photon’s energy is absorbed by an electron bound to an atom If the energy is equal to or larger than the binding energy of the electron Eb it will ionize the electron.
+The energy transferred from the photon to the electron depends on its initial energy and the electron’s binding energy (Attix, 1986, p.
 139).